-Additionally, try this example of a neck strengthening exercise
+Try this example of a neck strengthening exercise:

 Step 1.
-Sit with your shoulders back and your head in an upright position.
+Sit with your shoulders back and your head and torso in an upright position.

 Step 2: Place 2 fingers on your chin.

 Step 3: Tuck your chin and gently pull your head back.
-Use your fingers to keep your chin tucked.
+Use your fingers to keep your chin tucked to your chest.